hpl002/Masters_Public/readme.md

 Paper written by Wil Van der Aalst and published in 2018.
 ###### Abstract(Shortened) <!-- omit in toc -->
 Process mining provides the means to discover the real processes, to detect deviations from normative processes, and to analyze bottlenecks and waste from such events.
 However, process mining tends to be backward-looking.
 Fortunately, simulation can be used to explore different design alternatives and to anticipate future performance problems.
 This keynote paper discusses the link between both types of analysis and elaborates on the challenges process discovery techniques are facing.
 Quality notions such as recall, precision, and generalization are discussed.
 Rather than introducing a specific process discovery or conformance checking algorithm, the paper provides a comprehensive set of conformance propositions.
 These conformance propositions serve two purposes: (1) introducing the essence of process mining by discussing the relation between event logs and process models, and (2) discussing possible requirements for the quantification of quality notions related to recall, precision, and generalization.

+##### Technical model <!-- omit in toc -->
+> Give an initial overview of what plugins and techniques were used.
+Connect these to the aforementioned perspectives.
+> Then give technical details of each plugin that was used.
+Inputs and outputs.
+Link any papers

 ### Process design